fortunejs/fortune/doc/CAVEATS.md

 Using Fortune comes with some tradeoffs that arise from intentional design decisions.

-## What It Is Not
+### What It Is Not

 - Fortune is not a framework, it is intended to be composed within Node web frameworks or used standalone.
-- There is no MVC, no active record pattern, and no routing (this is handled solely by the serializer).
+- There is no MVC, no active record pattern, and no routing (this may optionally be handled by the serializer).
 - Record types are only concerned with field types and foreign keys, there is no other built-in validation.